 Emergency Evacuation Procedures

-It is also important to have emergency supplies available for flashlights, first-aid kits, and bottled water.
-And, if possible, it is helpful to have a backup power source in case of a power outage.
-By taking these precautions, you can help ensure the safety of your employees in the event of an emergency.
+It is also essential to have emergency supplies available for flashlights, first-aid kits, and bottled water.
+And if possible, having a backup power source is helpful in a power outage.
+By taking these precautions, you can help ensure your employees' safety in an emergency.

 Equipment And Facilities Inspections

 Any building management plan should incorporate a safety program that includes regular inspections of equipment and facilities for potential hazards.
-This should be done on a regular basis so that any potential problems can be addressed before they become safety hazards.
-Some things that should be inspected include things like electrical cords and outlets, lighting, heating and cooling systems, and all machinery.
-It is also important to have regular checks of fire alarms, fire extinguishers, and other safety equipment.
+This should be done regularly so that any potential problems can be addressed before they become safety hazards.
+Some things that should be inspected include electrical cords and outlets, lighting, heating and cooling systems, and all machinery.
+It is also essential to have regular checks of fire alarms, fire extinguishers, and other safety equipment.

-It is important for building owners and managers to take safety measures to boost security and health safety for all employees and visitors.
+Building owners and managers need to take safety measures to boost security and health safety for all employees and visitors.
 Implementing security control and health standards will go a long way toward boosting building safety.